williamwutq/prioryweb/compressor/format.md

 Behavior of Padding:
 - If the final group of data does not make a full byte, it is padded with binary zeros to make a full byte before encoding.

+## Base 32 Format for All Letters (Extension to the Above)
+To efficiently encode lowercase letters (a-z) in the keyword field, we use a base 32 encoding scheme.
+Each lowercase letter is represented using 5 bits, allowing us to pack multiple characters into fewer bytes.
+This version also supports all letters (a-z, A-Z) by using an escape mechanism, but ideally for upper case letters, the special base 64 encoding should be used in the compressed data section instead because this version is less efficient.
+The version also support xml tags by including '<' and '>' characters.
+The mapping is as follows:
+- 0b00000 - null (reserved, also used as terminator), or terminate and start new sequence if preceded by any escape (Never used in keywords)
+- 0b00001 - '\' (escape, for numbers and special characters), '\' if preceded by escape, or '\f' if preceded by upper case escape
+- 0b00010 - ' ' (space), '\t' (tab) if preceded by escape, '\v' if preceded by upper case escape
+- 0b00011 - '\n\r' (newline), or '&nbsp;' if preceded by escape, or '&thinsp;' if preceded by upper case escape
+- 0b00100 - '|' (separator), or starting unicode sequence if preceded by any escape (In this case, the next 5 bits indicate the length of the unicode sequence in bytes, followed by unicde data encoded in digits (a-j for 0-9).)
+- 0b00101 - 'a', or '0' if preceded by escape, or 'A' if preceded by upper case escape
+- 0b00110 - 'b', or '1' if preceded by escape, or 'B' if preceded by upper case escape
+- 0b00111 - 'c', or '2' if preceded by escape, or 'C' if preceded by upper case escape
+- 0b01000 - 'd', or '3' if preceded by escape, or 'D' if preceded by upper case escape
+- 0b01001 - 'e', or '4' if preceded by escape, or 'E' if preceded by upper case escape
+- 0b01010 - 'f', or '5' if preceded by escape, or 'F' if preceded by upper case escape
+- 0b01011 - 'g', or '6' if preceded by escape, or 'G' if preceded by upper case escape
+- 0b01100 - 'h', or '7' if preceded by escape, or 'H' if preceded by upper case escape
+- 0b01101 - 'i', or '8' if preceded by escape, or 'I' if preceded by upper case escape
+- 0b01110 - 'j', or '9' if preceded by escape, or 'J' if preceded by upper case escape
+- 0b01111 - 'k', or '.' if preceded by escape, or 'K' if preceded by upper case escape
+- 0b10000 - 'l', or ',' if preceded by escape, or 'L' if preceded by upper case escape
+- 0b10001 - 'm', or '-' if preceded by escape, or 'M' if preceded by upper case escape
+- 0b10010 - 'n', or '_' if preceded by escape, or 'N' if preceded by upper case escape
+- 0b10011 - 'o', or '/' if preceded by escape, or 'O' if preceded by upper case escape
+- 0b10100 - 'p', or ':' if preceded by escape, or 'P' if preceded by upper case escape
+- 0b10101 - 'q', or ';' if preceded by escape, or 'Q' if preceded by upper case escape
+- 0b10110 - 'r', or '?' if preceded by escape, or 'R' if preceded by upper case escape
+- 0b10111 - 's', or '!' if preceded by escape, or 'S' if preceded by upper case escape
+- 0b11000 - 't', or '@' if preceded by escape, or 'T' if preceded by upper case escape
+- 0b11001 - 'u', or '#' if preceded by escape, or 'U' if preceded by upper case escape
+- 0b11010 - 'v', or '$' if preceded by escape, or 'V' if preceded by upper case escape
+- 0b11011 - 'w', or '+' if preceded by escape, or 'W' if preceded by upper case escape
+- 0b11100 - 'x', or '=' if preceded by escape, or 'X' if preceded by upper case escape
+- 0b11101 - 'y', or '*' if preceded by escape, or 'Y' if preceded by upper case escape
+- 0b11110 - 'z', or '&' if preceded by escape, or 'Z' if preceded by upper case escape
+- 0b11111 - '->' (upper case escape, indicates the next character is upper case), or '<' if preceded by escape, '>' if preceded by upper case escape.

+Behavior of Padding:
+- If the final group of data does not make a full byte, it is padded with binary zeros to make a full byte before encoding.

 ## Base 32 Format Encoding Example
 To encode the keyword list 'data', '123', and 'hello world', which has string representation of 'data|123|hello world', we would proceed as follows:
 1. Calculate the length of the keyword string: